evandrosantos/blog/README.md

 # blog
-Only a simple blog to training DDD.
+Only a simple blog to training.